MasatakaNakamura/remark/API.md

 });
 ```

+Alternatives include `beforeShowSlide`, `afterShowSlide`, `beforeHideSlide`, and `afterHideSlide` which trigger before or after changes are actually made to the DOM.
 Please see below for more information on the `slide` parameter.

 ## Slide